-One of first successful projects which is Az-Zour North IWPP (Phase 1).
-A pubic shareholding company has been established with a capital of KD 110 million (One Hundred Ten Million Kuwaiti Dinars).
-The Project involves the development, design, engineering, construction, operation, maintenance and transfer of a power and desalination plant with a capacity of at least 1,500 MW and 102 MIGD.
+One of the first successful projects is Az-Zour North IWPP (Phase 1).
+A public shareholding company has been established with a capital of KD 110 million (One Hundred Ten Million Kuwaiti Dinars).
+The Project involves the development, design, engineering, construction, operation, maintenance, and transfer of a power and desalination plant with a capacity of at least 1,500 MW and 102 MIGD.
 The Project also includes the sale and purchase of associated power and water by the Ministry of Electricity and Water pursuant to an Energy Conversion and Water Purchase Agreement (ECWPA).

 And on 22 April 2013, PTB invited investors to submit an Expression of Interest (EOI) in investment in Az-Zour North IWPP (Phase 1I) at the same size of (Phase 1).
 There is also Al-Khairan IWPP which will be procured under the PPP program and will have double the size of Al-Zour North IWPP (approximately 2,500 MW).

-These investment opportunities are available to local and foreign investors at ROIs of not less than 12%, where the Kuwaiti government guarantees the purchase of production, which means that these companies have one guaranteed customer, especially that Kuwait is rated AA by international rating agencies.
+These investment opportunities are available to local and foreign investors at ROIs of not less than 12%, where the Kuwaiti government guarantees the purchase of products, which means that these companies have one guaranteed customer, especially since Kuwait is rated AA by international rating agencies.

 Kuwait Health Assurance Company